 6. Pull and Prep Your Meet the Teacher Files

-Pull what you’ll use for Back to School Night when students come in to meet their teacher.
-Of course I don’t set it up, but I locate what I’ll need and put it in a bin that goes last into the cupboard when I pack.
-I also copy what I use for Meet the Teacher Night.
-Some of the forms tend to change year to year, but I prep and copy my supply list and student info sheets before I leave for the summer.
-My supply list can change each year depending on donations I may have received or the rare, but occasional, leftover supplies from the previous year.
+Pull what you’ll need to manage Back to School Night when students come in to meet their teacher.
+Of course I don’t set it up, but I locate what I use and put it in a bin that goes last into the cupboard when I pack.
+I also pull parent forms and procedure signs for Meet the Teacher Night.
+I copy all of my forms, welcome letter, supply list and student info sheets before I leave for the summer.
+The supply list can change each year depending on donations I may have received or the rare, but occasional, leftover supplies from the previous year.

 Making our daily schedule with specials, and a few other things, I save for after I report back.
 Make it your goal to get the bulk of it is done before you leave for the summer.